 VCCA2021 – Program Highlights

-The scientific program of VCCA2021 will combine four keynotes, several featured talks and the submitted scientific contributions to highlight the wide range of world-class research and hot topics in computational audiology.
+The scientific program of VCCA2021 will combine keynotes, featured and invited talks with scientific contributions to highlight the wide range of world-class research and hot topics in computational audiology.
 Two special sessions will be held to showcase and discuss applications of Big Data and to exchange knowledge for addressing the global burden of hearing loss.

 Topic and Bio